Administration vs. Co-Publishing

 You are usually stuck with your co-publisher for the life of your copyrights, or for at least for a very long period of time.

-3. The cost of recovering unrecouped advances given to other writers who failed to earn back what they were given.
+In addition to the normal administrative costs, you are also charged for the interest cost of advancing you money and the cost of recovering unrecouped advances given to other writers who failed to earn back what they were given.

 Accepting a lump-sum advance as opposed to receiving royalties as earned may have adverse and/or accelerating tax and commission consequences.